PeterHancock/async-iterators-in-js/slides.md

 ## Generators

-> An ES2015 language feature to simplify the creation of iterables
+> An ES2015 language feature to simplify the creation of Iterables

 ```
 function* fibonacci() {